 The Grizzle-E Smart comes with a separate holster that can be mounted where needed.
 It also comes with smart features through WiFi connectivity.
 You’ll be able to set a charging schedule, view charging statistics, and remotely control your EV charger.
 With the Grizzle-E Smart you won’t be tied to one manufacturer’s software since it is built to work with the Open Charge Point Protocol (OCPP).

 While you can charge your Tesla with any NEMA 14-50 EV charger, the best Tesla charger is the Tesla Wall Connector.
-The charger is specifically made for Teslas, while the other chargers are designed to be universal.
+The charger is specifically made for Teslas, while other chargers are designed to be universal for all EVs.

 If you’re a Tesla owner, you know your Tesla vehicle comes with a proprietary connector so to charge with other EV chargers besides the Tesla Wall Connector you’ll have to use an adaptor.
 It is easy enough to use but this means you’ll always need to have the adaptor with you every time you charge at home.

 To get a NEMA 14-50 EV charger at your home you’ll need to enlist the services of a qualified licensed electrician.
 The electrician can install a NEMA 14-50 outlet or hardwire the EV charger for you.
 Either way, getting the help you need shouldn’t be stressful or difficult.
 We’re on a mission to bring more EV chargers into homes and boost EV adoption by making the installation process a breeze.
-Just fill out our quick online survey – you’ll answer a few questions and snap a few photos – and you can skip having to call around and schedule electricians to come out to your house.
-By the time they can come over to your home for an estimate we will have already sent it to you!
+Just fill out our quick online survey – you’ll answer a few questions and snap a few photos – and you can skip having to call around and schedule electricians to come to your house.
+By the time they can schedule visits to your home for estimates we will have already sent a quote to you!